MechanicalRabbit/DataKnots.jl/doc/src/queries.md

     3 │ OEMC    LAKENYA A, CROSSING GUARD, missing, 17.68; DORIS A, C…  3 │
     =#

-If the record already has a field with the same name, that field is removed and the new field is added.
+If the record already has a field with the same name, that field is replaced with the new field.

     Q = It.department >>
         Each(It.employee >>